Latest News

 Yes, the degree began as a program for law enforcement, and many people in the field use it to move up in their field.

-Although this is an asynchronous program, individual instructors may utilize standard web conferencing tools like Zoom and Microsoft Teams to all students to experience actual synchronous environments similar to many of our public services (courts, arbitration services, etc.) do.
+Although this is an asynchronous program, individual instructors may utilize standard web conferencing tools like Zoom and Microsoft Teams for all students to experience actual synchronous environments similar to many of our public services (courts, arbitration services, etc.) do.
 We also use the campus learning management system's discussion boards and lecture recordings as well.

 Students enjoy the opportunity to use groups and role playing in the online environment to fully delve into real-world instructions, goals, and outcomes in the negotiation process, which provides an optimal learning experience.